Program FAQ

 When can kids join the Youth Racing Team?

-Athletes must be in 8th-12th grade to be eligible to join our racing team.
+Athletes must be in the 8th-12th grade to be eligible to join our racing team.

 What does it mean to be a “Novice?”